sebnozzi/miniscript.ts/ROADMAP.md

   call funcRef with params?
 - Also: do we support expressions that are NOT function calls but evaluate to func-refs with params?
-- Make intrinsics not "pollute" the global scope
-  They are resolved if anything else fails AFTER the global scope is exhausted.
-- Split intrinsics into different files
 - Split parser into different files / classes
 - Do a code review and compare intrinsics impl. with official one
   - Check type conversions